 Dana Haynes is the mayor’s communications director.
 He has a bachelor’s in political science from Lewis & Clark College.
 He spent 20 years in Oregon newspaper newsrooms as a reporter, columnist and editor, and later served Portland Community College as the president’s spokesman.
 Dana is the author of seven mystery and thriller novels from Bantam Books and St. Martin’s Press.
 He lives in Portland with his wife, Katy King, and their cat, Glamour.

-Sara Hottman is the mayor’s communications assistant.
+Sara Hottman is the mayor’s communications assistant, managing his online presence, including social media, dashboard, and website.
 She has bachelors’ in journalism and political science from Fordham University, and is working toward a master’s in political science, with concentrations in American and comparative politics, from Portland State University's Hatfield School of Government.
 She joined Mayor Hales’ staff after working at various newspapers in New York City, North Carolina, and Oregon.
 Among her proudest accomplishments: Writing stories that had an impact for shelter animals, domestic violence survivors, ex-offender parents, and other marginalized groups.
-Sara lives in the Buckman neighborhood with her partner, Saul, and enjoys practicing Muay Thai, cooing at all animals, and reading news.
+Sara lives in the Buckman neighborhood with her partner, Saul, and enjoys practicing Muay Thai, cooing at all the animals, and reading news.

 Tera Pierce is the mayor’s deputy chief of staff.
 She has a bachelor’s in social work from Portland State University.
 She joined Mayor Hales’ staff from the Oregon State Legislature’s House Majority Office.
 Among her proudest accomplishments: Getting Rep. Jennifer Williamson (D-Portland) and Rep. Jessica Vega Pederson (D-Portland) — the first Latina to serve in the Oregon Legislature — elected to office.
 Tera lives in the Alberta Arts district, loves politics, the Trail Blazers and the New York Yankees.
 She’s consignment shop savvy, and enjoys exploring Portland with her 8-year-old son, Elliott, and two dogs, Cookie and Otis.